How different forms of organic matter affect soil health

 Building soil organic matter in arable soils is increasingly recognised as important for improving soil structure and water holding capacity, reducing nutrient leaching and providing greater resilience.

-It is also key for carbon sequestration and, with it, opening opportunities for possible payments through carbon schemes.
+It is also key for carbon sequestration, which can open opportunities for possible payments through carbon schemes.

 But how that organic matter is built is crucial for its stability in the soil and whether levels in the soil will be long-lasting, says Joel Williams, soil health educator and consultant of Integrated Soils.